exercism/v3/languages/go/exercises/concept/comments/.docs/instructions.md

 In this exercise, your task is to help a weather station manage their weather forecasting program.

-## 1. Write a package comment
+## 1. Document the package

-Complete the package comment for `package weather` that describes its content.
+Write a package comment for `package weather` that describes its content.

-## 2. Define a variable for the current weather condition
+## 2. Document the CurrentCondition variable

-Write a function comment and define the package variable `CurrentCondition()`.
-Explicitly specify its type as a string.
+Write a comment for the package variable `CurrentCondition`.

-Remember, comments for package variables should describe _what_ they do, not _why_.
+Remember, comments for package variables should describe their _content_, not their _purpose_.

-## 3. Define the InputCurrentWeather() function
+## 3. Document the CurrentLocation variable

-Write a function comment and define the function `InputCurrentWeather()` that takes a string called `weather`.
-This function should update `CurrentCondition()` by assigning `weather` to it.
-This function does not have a return value.
+Just like the previous step, write a comment for `CurrentLocation`.

-## 4. Define the Log() function
+## 4. Document the Log() function

-Write a function comment a define function `Log()`, which should return a `string`.
-The weather station would like this function to return a short statement that presents the `CurrentCondition`.
+Write a function comment for `Log()`.